 'Tough' Betsy Johnson adds rural balance to state budget process

-State Sen. Betsy Johnson, known for tough questioning of state bureaucrats, is getting a more powerful perch to watch over state spending.
+State Sen. Betsy Johnson, a Columbia County legislator known for tough questioning of state bureaucrats, is getting a more powerful perch to watch over state spending.

 The committee, including both senators and representatives, evaluates and then recommends budgets for state agencies.

-"I do my absolute damndest to represent Senate District 16, and I am honored that the people have confidence in me to manage the state budget on their behalf," said Johnson, a Democrat, who lives in Scappoose.
+"I do my absolute damndest to represent Senate District 16, and I am honored that the people have confidence in me to manage the state budget on their behalf," said Johnson, a Democrat from Scappoose.

 "I'm thinking of it is an opportunity … for a more balanced approach between urban and rural Oregon, and I can't think of better persons to work their way through the difficult issues facing us in the upcoming session," said state Sen. Cliff Bentz, R-Ontario.